Resisting without Violence

 The court noted the list was not an exhaustive list but it helped demonstrate the “difference between an officer who is engaging in the lawful execution of a legal duty, and a police officer who is merely on the job.”
 Id.

 Another example of this distinction can be found in K.A. v.
 State, 12 So.
 3d 869 (Fla.
-4th DCA 2009), where the court found no evidence of trespass to justify arrest for refusing to leave a skating rink.
+4th DCA 2009), where the court found no evidence of trespass to justify an arrest for refusing to leave a skating rink.

 Example of Resisting or Opposing without Violence in Florida